Discover the Undiscovered

 Shambe National Park Tour.

 Shambe National Park is located on the western banks of the longest river in the World-River Nile in the remote area of Adior.
 It officially started in 1985 and covers an area of 620 square km.
 Shambe national park is blessed with wildlife species like; giraffes, lions, rhinoceroses, hippos, ostriches, and monkeys.
-The park has also made his name to be one of the best homes to different bird species.
+The park has also made its name be one of the best homes to different bird species.

 Lantoto National Park Tour.

 Lantoto National Park is suited to the borders of South Sudan and the Democratic Republic of the Congo.
 It covers an area of 760 square km, blessed with open glades, forests, and woodlands.
 The main animals in this park are elephants, baboons, ostriches, and buffaloes.

 South Sudan’s sudd wetland is a stunning home for birdlife that you will appreciate while on a boat trip.
 This is one of the largest wetlands in the world.
 More than 400 species of bird can be found here, including shoebills, great white pelicans, and black-crowned cranes, and once you’ve had your fill of all things feathered, there’s also some excellent fishing.

 Kinyeti Mountain is South Sudan’s highest peak lies in the little-explored Imatong Mountains along the country’s southern border with Uganda.
 Whether you plan to climb the peak (3,187m) or trek through the thickly forested foothills, you can be able to see animal-like; monkeys, bushbuck, and bush pigs, as well as occasional elephants, buffaloes, and leopards.

 SOUTH SUDAN RIVER NILE RAFTING

 White-water rafting on the Nile is a new additional adventure to South Sudan’s tourist options, and you can enjoy a short splash at Nimule or paddle all the way to Juba.
 The rapids will make you buzz with adrenaline, especially when you realize how many hippopotamuses and crocodiles are sharing the water, and in calmer stretches, there are great possibilities for bird watching and fishing.

 THE WAU CATHEDRAL TOUR